yongcongwang/note/docs/Math/Calculus/00_functions.md

 # Functions
 A `function` is a rule for transforming an object into another object.
 The object you start with is called the `input`, and comes from some set called the `domain`.
-Waht you get back is called the `output`; it comes from some set called the `codomain`, and the output's value is within a `range`.
+What you get back is called the `output`; it comes from some set called the `codomain`, and the output's value is within a `range`.
 A function must assign a unique output for each valid input.

 We say that a function $f$ is: